 UBTS History

 The Ukrainian Baptist Theological Seminary (UBTS) stands on the shoulders of many faithful Ukrainian Christians.
-In the 1930s, pioneers of the Evangelical-Baptist movement in Galicia established a Bible school the Lviv region to train preachers, Sunday school workers, missionaries, and choir conductors.
+In the 1930s, pioneers of the Evangelical-Baptist movement in Galicia established a Bible school in the L’viv region to train preachers, Sunday school workers, missionaries, and choir conductors.
 Unfortunately, these educational activities stopped with the onset of World War II.
 Many church workers emigrated to other countries, where they continued to study, work hard, pray, hope, and wait for the better times to return to Ukraine.

 Following the war, it was almost impossible to obtain a systematic theological education under Soviet rule.
 However, when Ukraine gained its independence in 1991, everything started to change dramatically as regional Bible colleges were established in various regions throughout the country.

 UBTS was established in 2000 in Boryslav, where an appropriate facility was purchased.
 Renovations to the seminary building were completed and the first students were enrolled in the Bachelor of Divinity program in 2002.
 The second cohort of students enrolled in the Bachelor of Divinity program in 2004 and the Masters-level program was launched in 2005.
-In addition to the theology programs taught in Boryslav, UBTS concurrently offered training in Christian Education, Music, and Choir in Lviv.
+In addition to the theology programs taught in Boryslav, UBTS concurrently offered training in Christian Education, Music, and Choir in L’viv.

 The first students enrolled in the UBTS Bachelor of Divinity program graduated in 2005.
 The first group of Master of Divinity students graduated in 2007.